 The following page is a complete copy of the blog the band had on their Myspace page, with all the publishing dates, pictures and comments the users had left.
+The only exceptions are users’ profile pictures which are omitted on purpose.

 Alone Again Video